robert17/iotf-rtd/docs/applications/mqtt.rst

 .. note:: Only non-durable subscriptions are supported for scalable applications.
-    Please note that the client id must begin with a capital 'A' in order to designated as a scalable application by IoTF.
+    Please note that the client id must begin with a capital 'A' in order to designated as a scalable application by the IoT Platform.
 Multiple clients that are part of the scalable application should use the exact same client id.

 How It Works
 ~~~~~~~~~~~~
-The IoTF service extends the MQTT 3.1.1 specification to provide support for shared subscriptions.
+The IoT Platform service extends the MQTT 3.1.1 specification to provide support for shared subscriptions.
 Shared subscription can provide simple load balancing functionality for applications.
 A shared
 subscription might be needed if a back-end enterprise application can not keep up with the number
 of messages being published to a specific topic space.
 For example if many devices were publishing
 messages that are being processed by a single application.
 It might be helpful to leverage the load
 balancing capability of a shared subscription.
-IoTF shared subscription support is limited to
+IoT Platform shared subscription support is limited to
 non-durable subscriptions only.

 A simple example of an auto-scaling application: